Traveling With Your Dog: Tips And Essentials

 Maintaining a Routine and Schedule

-Stick to Regular Feeding Schedule
+Stick to Regular Schedule

 Dogs thrive on routines, so it's important to maintain their regular feeding schedule as much as possible during travel.
 Stick to the same mealtimes and portion sizes your dog is accustomed to at home.
 If your travel schedule doesn't allow for precise feeding times, divide your dog's daily meals into smaller portions and offer them at various intervals throughout the day.
 Consistency in feeding helps prevent digestive upsets and helps your dog feel secure and comfortable during their travels.